kaicataldo/material.vim/README.md

 # material.vim

-A dark color scheme for Vim/Neovim based on the [Material][materialLink] color scheme.
-This is a fork and is built on the fantastic work done in the [palenight.vim][palenightLink] and [quantum](quantumLink) color schemes.
+A dark color scheme for Vim/Neovim based on the [Material](https://github.com/equinusocio/material-theme) color scheme.
+This is a fork and is built on the fantastic work done in the [palenight.vim](https://github.com/drewtempelmeyer/palenight.vim) and [quantum](https://github.com/tyrannicaltoucan/vim-quantum) color schemes.

 ## Screenshots